premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- `Black Box Testing` is an approach that allows testers to check the functionality of software without looking into its internal structure or coding.
+- `Black Box Testing` is an approach that allows testers to check the functionality of the software without looking into its internal structure or coding.
 - This method is used in System Testing or Acceptance Testing.

 </blockquote>